 Hockey Player Stick Sizing & Information Guide

-Stick length tends to be a preference, but you can use these general guidelines to help determine what is best for you.
+When it comes to sizing a Hockey Stick, the length tends to be a preference.
 Sticks come in Senior, Intermediate, Junior and Youth lengths with corresponding flex options.
 You will need to consider your weight and height or the person you are buying for in order to choose the correct size.
-Junior, Youth and Intermediate sticks will have smaller shaft dimensions, making them easier for young players to hold and control.
+Intermediate, Junior, and Youth hockey sticks will have smaller shaft dimensions, making them easier for young players to hold and control.

-Once you have received the stick you selected, it is time to make sure it is dialed in.
-To determine your proper height stand with your shoes off and the stick against your body with the toe on the ground.
+As mentioned before, length is very much personal preference.
+To determine a benchmark height, stand with your shoes off and the stick against your body with the toe on the ground.
 As a general rule of thumb we recommend sticks to come up to between your mouth and nose.
 For kids, or players who are still growing, the maximum height we recommend is eye level.

 Information to Consider